 When a child leaves for college, the military, or just to live on his/her own, it's often difficult for a parent.
 Robin knows all too well how hard it can be to send a child to college.
-Dr. Phil and Robin did it with their first child, Jay, and have just said goodbye to their younger son, Jordan, who recently left for college.
-Robin admits it's a difficult transition, but a positive experience.
+Dr. Phil and Robin did it with both of their sons, Jay and Jordan.
+Robin admits it's a difficult transition but can be a positive experience.

-Although the feeling of loss can be overwhelming, Dr. Phil says there are things you must realize about the situation and yourself in order to ultimately make peace with the change.
+Although the feeling of loss can be overwhelming, there are things you must realize about the situation and yourself in order to ultimately make peace with the change.

 - Know that it's normal to feel very emotional with the situation at first, so don't keep yourself from feeling the emotions you have.
 "Cry when you need to cry.
 But then also give yourself a pat on the back and be proud that you've gotten them to this point," Robin says.